 Who Wants Detachment Anyway?

-In a seminar with an Enlightened Spiritual Teacher by the name of Byron Katie, I once heard Her say, “‘Pleasure seeking’ and ‘Joy Seeking’ are 1000 miles apart.”
-I had no idea what She meant, it seemed to me that seeking joy and pleasure was basically the same.
-I pondered that statement for several months before some clarity arose… Pleasure seeking is about doing whatever we “like” to find happiness … Joy seeking is about learning to find happiness — here and now — in the midst of whatever we are doing or whatever life bring us.
+In a seminar with an Enlightened Spiritual Teacher by the name of Byron Katie, I once heard Her say, “‘You know… ‘Pleasure seeking’ and ‘Joy Seeking’ take us in completely opposite directions — a 1000 miles apart.”
+I had no idea what She meant, it seemed to me that seeking joy and seeking pleasure were basically the same things.
+I pondered that statement for several months before some clarity arose… Pleasure seeking is about pursuing what we want and what we like, in hopes of finding satisfaction for our desires … Joy seeking is about finding happiness with “what is” and “what we have” — right here and now.
+Joy seeking involves doing the inner work to find happiness within, while pleasure seeing involves searching for some form of fulfillment outside us.
+In joy seeking we grow freer, as we let go of our ‘neediness,’ and attachments.
+In pleasure seeking, we may actually become more needy, more burdened and dependent on our attachments, and ultimately more dissatisfied and unhappy over time.

 So who wants detachment anyway?
 People often think of the idea of “detachment” from only a negative standpoint.
 It sounds like a very dry kind of relinquishing of what we hold dear, similar to the notion of “renunciation” — and there is often a sense of loss we imagine will be accompanying the act of detachment.

-But what’s crazy is that it is our “clinging” that truly results in our loss— when trying to hold on to something, we must renounce our freedom, and we come to find that it is we who are being controlled by whatever we cannot let go of.
+But what’s crazy is that it is our “clinging” that truly results in our loss — when trying to hold on to something, we must renounce our freedom, and we come to find that it is we who are being controlled by whatever we cannot let go of.
 This can easily become an emotional roller coaster, when we try to hold on to things and or peope who are really out of our control.
 When we can’t let go, isn’t this truly renouncing our freedom and happiness?

 ”DETACHMENT IS NOT THAT YOU SHOULD OWN NOTHING —